Classes

 Upcoming offerings to connect you to practice and community

-Monthly Mindfulness Practice Group:
+Monthly Mindfulness Practice Group

 Our most popular regular offering!

-Offered every month on a Saturday, 9:00-11:30am (check calendar).
+Offered every month on a Saturday, 9:00-11:30am, via Zoom

 Appropriate for beginners and experienced meditators alike, our monthly drop-in group features meditation, teaching, experiential, and group discussion.
 It's an informal gathering that explores basic mindfulness and self-awareness practices in a "lightly-Zen" (mostly secular/spiritual) sense.
-There's usually 6-10 of us, and it's usually a combo of more experienced folks and pretty new folks.
+There's usually around a dozen of us, and it's usually a combo of more experienced folks and pretty new folks.
 We usually start and end with a short, silent sitting.
 We have a theme/teaching portion, and an exercise or two designed to help us see something we might not otherwise.
 Bring a journal or notebook.
-A relaxed a friendly atmosphere, perfect for exploration.

 Suggested donation $30-40.